Molar Volume

 Example #3: What is molar volume at 576 K?

-Solution: strictly speaking, this isn't more than a volume-temperature problem, but for some reason putting "molar volume" in the problem messes people up.
+Strictly speaking, this isn't more than a volume-temperature (Charles' Law) problem, but for some reason putting "molar volume" in the problem messes people up.